AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 SELECT * FROM Employees WHERE departmentID IN (
 	SELECT departmentID FROM departments WHERE LocationID IN (SELECT LocationID FROM Locations WHERE LocationName='TORONTO'));

+-- create a new table called as employee toronto and insert all the employees from Toronto SELECT * INTO employees_toronto FROM Employees WHERE 1=0;
 ```